No passwords, No popups, No cost, No AI

 - Nelson BC, Canada

-I'm also making a second assumption that you're trying to maintain a bare/raw metal or rust look on this column(s) because sandblasting, phosphatizing, and painting will surely offer a more durable finish than graphite or Penetrol.
-I think I would want to use Cor-Ten weathering steel for any commercial undertaking of this type rather than taking a chance on plain steel and Penetrol.
+I assume you're trying to maintain a bare/raw metal or rust look on these columns (because sandblasting, phosphatizing, and painting would offer a more durable finish than Penetrol.
+I think I'd want to use Cor-Ten weathering steel for a commercial undertaking rather than plain steel and Penetrol.
 Then the Penetrol might give the look you like, and minimize any runny-ness or dustiness of the rust.
-Second and third opinions are encouraged!
+Second and third opinions are encouraged folks!

 Regards,